A Writer's Journey

 When I left school, I decided I would experience the world as my literary heroes did.
 Like Hemingway, Steinbeck, Kerouac, Jack London and Mark Twain, I would travel, work, write down what I saw and heard.
 For twenty years I took any job that came along.
 I was, among other things, a gardener, immigration officer, freight train guard and rat-catcher.

 At 35 I started a degree in American Studies at Hull.
 Always fascinated by the West, I jumped at the chance of a year in Albuquerque, New Mexico.
 I bought a window-cleaning round to pay the bills.
-When I sold that story, for £120, I thought I was on my way.
+When I sold the story of that enterprise, for £120, I thought I was on my way.

 After graduating, I took an M.A. in creative writing at the University of East Anglia.
 I taught American Lit. at Hull, and creative writing in Adult Education.
 I sold travel articles, reviews and features, an odd short story.
 I completed a novel.